Abibubble/ms3-the-bar-blade/README.md

 * A link to [Drink Aware](https://www.drinkaware.co.uk/) in the footer, for anyone struggling with alcohol use.

 ![Drink Aware link](static/docs/img/drink-aware.png)

+### Future Features
+* Email verification before a user can add a cocktail.
+* Enter user's password to delete user account.
+* Create an 'Add to Favourites' so users can store their favourite cocktail recipes.
+* When registering a new account, add ability to view the password that was typed in before submitting.

 ### Audio
 * No audio is used in this project.